AviatrixSystems/Docs/HowTos/Azure_ingress_firewall_example.rst

 	|azure_application_gw_frontend|

-- Select "IP address or hostname" for Target type and configure the private IP of Application Server for Target in section Backends
+- Select "IP address or hostname" for Target type and configure the private IP of Apache2 Web Server for Target in section Backends

 	|azure_application_gw_backend|